lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 This ensures the 2.15.0 Tensorflow libraries located in the /usr/local/lib folder continue to be used

+Cuda acceleration should now be enabled.

-If you mistakenly start PixInsight without removing the Tensorflow libraries close PixInsight, remove the Tensorflow libraries that PixInsight created and reboot:
+If you mistakenly start PixInsight without removing the Tensorflow libraries do this: close PixInsight, remove the Tensorflow libraries that PixInsight created and reboot:

 sudo rm /opt/PixInsight/bin/lib/libtensorflow*<br>
 sudo reboot